Blessing: Abrahamic religions

-'To be blessed' means to be favored by God, the source of all blessing.
-Blessings, therefore, are directly associated with, and are believed to come from, God.
+In Judaism, Christianity, and Islam, to be "blessed" means to be favored by God, the source of all blessing.
+Blessings, therefore, are directly associated with and believed to come from God.
 Thus, to express a blessing is like bestowing a wish on someone that they experience the favor of God, and to acknowledge God as the source of all blessing.